kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

     # The authorizer MUST support evaluating any condition type it returns
     # in the SubjectAccessReview.
     conditionsEndpointKubeConfigContext: authorization-conditions
+    # New: What version of the AuthorizationConditionsReview to use.
+    # This field has no default.
+    authorizationConditionsReviewVersion: v1alpha1
     # Existing struct, pointer to KubeConfig file where the context exists
     connectionInfo:
       type: KubeConfigFile